Sharing Circle

 - each person has X time to be in the middle of circle

-There needs to be shared agreement between facilitator and person in the middle about what communication style are they using.
-Some possibilities are Reflective Listening, Nonviolent Communication, Possibility Management, Peer Counseling, etc. ?
+There needs to be shared agreement between all people, (Facilitator, Expresser and Witnesses) about what communication style is being used.
+Some possibilities are Reflective Listening, Nonviolent Communication, Possibility Management, Peer Counseling, Byron Katie – The Work, etc. ?

 When in the Witness role, I want to feel/experience enough of the person’s experience to understand, bringing heart and mind together.
 I want to maintain the distinction between me and the other.

 If I loose the distinction between me and other, that is sympathy.
 I am lost in the other person’s experience.
-So, I can’t step back and witness their experience.
+I can’t step back and witness their experience.
+Sometimes I want sympathy Sometimes I don’t.
+Shared agreement is critical.

 When in the Witness role, reacting is not helpful.
 This is not about you.
 It is about the person in the middle.